ulixee/hero/docs/main/BasicClient/Hero.md

 - options `object` Accepts any of the following:
   - connectionToCore `options | ConnectionToCore`.
 An object containing `IConnectionToCoreOptions` used to connect, or an already created `ConnectionToCore` instance.
 Defaults to automatically booting up and connecting to a local `Core`.
   - name `string`.
 This is used to generate a unique sessionName.
   - userAgent `strong`.
 This sets your browser's user agent string.
-Prefixing this string with a tilde (~) allows for dynamic options.
+Prefixing this string with a tilde (`~`) allows for dynamic options.
+Details can be found [here](/docs/hero/advanced-client/user-agents).
   - browserEmulatorId `string` defaults to `default-browser-emulator`.
 Chooses the BrowserEmulator plugin which emulates the properties that help Hero look like a normal browser.
   - humanEmulatorId `string` defaults to `default-human-emulator`.
 Chooses the HumanEmulator plugin which drives the mouse/keyboard movements.
   - mode `string`.
 A mode of operation.
 This variable controls logging levels and whether Hero "tooling" should be activated.
 Defaults to environment variable `NODE_ENV`.